 The Company reviews its investments for other-than-temporary impairment ("OTTI") based on the specific identification method.
 The Company considers available quantitative and qualitative evidence in evaluating potential impairment of its investments.
-If the cost of an investment exceeds the investment's fair value, the Company considers, among other factors, general market conditions, expected future performance of the investment.
+If the cost of an investment exceeds the investment's fair value, the Company considers, among other factors, general market conditions, expected future performance of the investees, the duration and the extent to which the fair value of the investment is less than the cost, and the Company's intent and ability to hold the investment.
 OTTI is recognized as a loss in the consolidated statements of operations.